alexandre-trapp/WeatherApi_AzureAppService/README.md

-Sample WeatherAPI in .Net Core to test deploy on Azure AppService
+Sample WeatherAPI in .Net Core to test deploy on Azure AppService with github actions